CesiumGS/3d-tiles/README.md

       ],
       "batchSize": 4
     },
-    "box": [
-      -0.0005682966577418737,
-      0.8987233516605286,
-      0.00011646582098558159,
-      0.8990603398325034,
-      0,
-      241.6
-    ],
-    "geometricError": 268.37878244706053,
     "children": [..]
   }
 }
 ```
 The top-level object in tiles.json has three properties: `propertes`, `geometricError`, and `root`.

 `propertes` is an object containing objects for each per-model property in the tileset.
 This tiles.json snippet is for 3D buildings so each tile has building models, and each building model has a `Height` property (see the _Batch Table_ in the [Batched 3D Model](b3dm/README.md) tile format).
-The name of each object in `propertes` matches the name of a per-model property, and defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.
+The name of each object in `properties` matches the name of a per-model property, and defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.

 `geometricError` is a nonnegative number that defines the error, in meters, when the tileset is not rendered.